Shameless (American TV series)

-With the premiere of the ninth season on September 9, 2018, Shameless became the longest-running original scripted series in Showtime's history.
-In January 2019, the series was renewed for a tenth season, which premiered on November 10, 2019.
+With the premiere of the ninth season on September 9, 2018, Shameless became the longest-running scripted original series in Showtime's history.
 In January 2020, the series was renewed for its eleventh and final season, which was scheduled to premiere in mid-2020, but was delayed due to the COVID-19 pandemic; it instead premiered on December 6, 2020.
-On December 14, 2020, Showtime announced that they were airing a clip show series during Season 11, Shameless: Hall of Shame, containing new scenes juxtaposed with clips from the show to summarize the characters' journeys during the prior 10 seasons.
+On December 14, 2020, Showtime announced that they were airing a clip show series during Season 11, titled Shameless: Hall of Shame, containing new scenes juxtaposed with clips from the show to summarize the characters' journeys during the prior 10 seasons.
+The series finale aired on April 11, 2021.

-Premise

-The series depicts the poor, dysfunctional family of Frank Gallagher, a neglectful single father of six: Fiona, Phillip, Ian, Debbie, Carl, and Liam.
-He spends his days drunk, high, or in search of misadventures, while his children learn to take care of themselves.
-The show's producers sought to distinguish this production from previous American working-class shows by highlighting how Frank's alcohol and drug addiction affect his family.